The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: Mathematical setup

-In the rest of the paper we will often omit the index $_g$and the index $^{(j)}$ referring to the order space of the used forms, when the choice of the used metric will be obvious from the context.
+In the rest of the paper we will often omit the indices$_{g,k}$ and $^{(k)}$ referring to the metric and the order of the used forms, when the choice of the used metric and order will be obvious from the context.